roozbehf/ansible-vagrant-sensu/README.md

 # Sensu Installation using Vagrant with Ansible

-This is an evolving example to install sensu on Ubuntu using Vagrant with Ansible.
+This is an evolving example of a Vagrant configuration and an Ansible playbook to create a Sensu host and client.

+I created this example following the official [Sensu installation instructions](https://sensuapp.org/docs/latest/installation-overview).

 Please report or correct any errors you may find. :-)